riotkit-org/web-proxy/README.md

 Anonymous HTTP proxy that forwards all requests through the PHP application on server side.

+Features:
+- Redirect all traffic hide behind the server where the Wolnościowiec WebProxy is set up
+- Redirect all traffic through external web proxies using providers (the list of proxies is updated automatically from external provider)
+- Forward all headers and cookies

 ```
 /*
  * Wolnościowiec / WebProxy